 Hello and welcome to the University of Virginia!
-I am Arsalan Bhatti, a rising third year.
-I am majoring in Biochemistry and planning to attend dental school (I know, who actually likes teeth?).
+I am Arsalan Bhatti, a rising fourth year.
+I am majoring in Biochemistry and planning to attend dental school.
 I am from Woodbridge, which is in Northern Virginia.
 I have lived most of my life here but I was born in Pakistan and can speak Urdu.
-I am involved in the Muslim Student Association, Wind Ensemble (I play percussion), and I am in the pre-dental society.
+I am involved in the Muslim Student Association, Wind Ensemble (I play percussion), and the pre-dental society.
 I also volunteer at the Charlottesville Free Clinic, specifically in the dental department.
 Most of my free time is spent playing basketball, sleeping or hanging out with friends.
 I also really enjoy going to the UVa sports events, especially the basketball games.
 GO HOOS!
 When the weather is nice, I like to go on hikes or spend time outside and appreciate nature.
-I know from experience that first year can be a rough, but with some guidance, it will fly by and be your most memorable year.
-I hope to make this possible!
-O and I love meeting new people so do me a favor contact me with any questions, comments, or even if you want lunch at email@example.com or add me on facebook.
+I know from experience that first year can be tough, but with some guidance, it will fly by and be your most memorable year.
+I want to help ease the transition and pass on what I have learned at my time at UVa.
+I look forward to meeting you all this upcoming fall semester!
+If you have any questions contact me at firstname.lastname@example.org

 “Twenty years from now, you will be more disappointed in the things you did not do than the ones you did.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.” -Mark Twain

 “Hello.
 My name is Mohammed.
 Mohammed ShaVi.
 People call me ShaVi.
 You want a chocolate?”
 (If you don’t know what I am talking about by now, you should go and watch the greatest movie of all time, aka Forrest Gump.)
-I am a proud third-year cavalier, majoring in Chemical Engineering with a minor in Business and 9gags.
-Upon leaving my home country, Saudi Arabia, last year, my mother told me that life’s a box of chocolate and you never know what you are going to get.
+I am a proud rising-fourth-year cavalier, majoring in Chemical Engineering with a minor in Business and 9gags.
+Upon leaving my home country, Saudi Arabia, three year ago, my mother told me that life’s a box of chocolate and you never know what you are going to get.
 UVa happened to be the sweetest, and the most awesome kind of chocolate that I have ever tasted.
-In spite the fact that I spent more time in Clemons Library than in my room, every day in my UVA experience was a unique adventure that I absolutely loved and enjoyed.
+In spite the fact that I spent more time in Clark Library than in my room, every day in my UVA experience was a unique adventure that I absolutely loved and enjoyed.
 This is one of the main reasons I joined MEMP as a mentor; I want our amazing first years to know how great and awesome UVa is.
 There are hundreds of opportunities here to build up your personality and gain knowledge, confidence, and experience.
 You just need to take the first step, and we are here to help you take this step.
 Some random facts about me is that I had the honor to sit on the bench on which Forrest Gump tells his story!
 I am not joking!
 Check my facebook for details.
 I also LOVE running barefoot in the rain.
 Always remember that if you want to talk about your social life at UVa, your classes, philosophy, science, politics, history, or life in general, I am always there to provide help and guidance.